|My Leica IIIC with its original 5cm ƒ/2.0 Summitar lens|

 |With permission from The Online Darkroom.|

-The Summitar lens was in production from 1939 to 1953.
-The war-time production lenses were uncoated, but were anti-reflection coated from 1946 on.
+My dad's IIIC came with a 5cm ƒ/2.0 Summitar lens (the prestige lens as opposed to the less expensive 5cm ƒ/3.5 Elmar).
+Mine is the Type 1 version with 10 aperture blades.
+The Summitar was in production from 1939 to 1953.
+It was designed by E. Leitz's genius lens designer, Max Berek, in 1937.
+The war-time production lenses were uncoated, but Leitz applied anti-reflection coating from 1946 on.
 The construction was a complicated design of 7 elements in 4 groups.
 It must have taken a heroic effort to compute the ray paths by human computers using mechanical calculators and trigonometry tables.
 The central sharpness is superb, but the edges fall off, and there is some field curvature.
 This can be used creatively, and regardless, "sharpness" is not normally the factor that makes a photograph successful.

 The Summitar lens is a bit quirky.
 My example (and maybe all of them?) has a lot of field curvature, so the edges of a flat object will be fuzzy.
-But a typical scene with the subject near the center has smooth out of focus area around the edges.
-This out of focus appearance is known as bokeh.
-Thirty years ago, almost no one thought about it, but now digital photographers are obsessed with the topic.
-The newer Type 2 and Type 4 50mm f/2.0 Summicron lenses that I use on my Leica M2 body are "better", but I rather like the old Summitar.
-It feels good to have my dad's camera in operation again.
-He would be pleased.
+But a typical scene with the subject near the center has smooth out of focus area away from the central subject.

 |Village Elders, Siran Danda, Gorkha region, Nepal.|

 |Cooking pots at Thubten Choling Monastery, Solu Khumbu region.|

 |Hanging around in Kathmandu.
 Note: most mannequins in Nepal are European ladies (but may be made in India??).|

 A few reasons to buy one of these ltm Leicas: